nesalot/custom-git-bash-prompt/README.md

 - Debug Mode - Outputs branch & all status counts to terminal
 - Test Mode - Shows all status icons & counts with sample values
 - Simple Mode - Turns off all status icons & counts, Only showing a red X next to branch indicating not clean.
 Keeping branch color settings (green for clean, yellow for changes)
+- Compact Mode - Turns off all status icons & counts, Keeping branch color settings (green for clean, yellow for changes) Shows a Colored ❱ at end of prompt for each status instead.
 - Fully Configurable Options - Able to toggle each individual or all status icons or counts on/off

 ---